About Veterinary Care in Bordon

 Top-rated veterinary clinics in Bordon

 There are 4 veterinary clinics in Bordon, with an average Google rating of 4.9★.
-All clinics treat dogs and cats.
-None offer farm or large-animal services.
-Two clinics provide emergency or out-of-hours care, but there is no 24-hour veterinary cover in the town.
-The total reviews across all clinics number 487, with three clinics maintaining an online presence through websites.
-The town's clinics focus primarily on companion animals, with no mixed or farm-focused practices reported.
+Three clinics offer treatment for dogs and cats, while none provide services for farm or large animals.
+Two clinics provide emergency or out-of-hours care, although there is no 24-hour veterinary cover available locally.

 Best Rated Veterinary Clinics in Bordon, Hampshire